Wen Li

 • Customer communication to understand customer needs regarding deliverables & technical expectations

-• More than 50 cases of soybean cargo in bulk, including issues of self-heating, water ingress, metal/fuel oil/other foreign material contamination
+• More than 60 cases of soybean cargo in bulk, including issues of self-heating, water ingress, metal/fuel oil/other foreign material contamination, and mitigation methods

-• Liquefaction issue of Group A cargo (e.g., ball clay, iron ore)
+• Water ingress and liquefaction issues of Group A cargo (e.g., ball clay, iron ore)

 • Damage to frozen fruit

-• Attended hearings as expert at Guangzhou, Xiamen, Tianjin, Ningbo Maritime courts
+• Attended hearings as an expert at Guangzhou, Xiamen, Tianjin, Beihai, Qingdao, and Ningbo Maritime courts in China.

 You are currently offline.
 Some pages or content may fail to load.